shinolab/autd3-doc/src/en/Users_Manual/API/gain/holo.md

 - Uniform: Set the intensity of all transducers to the specified value.
 - Clamp: Clamp the intensity to the specified range.
 - Multiply: Multiply by a specified value after normalization.

-Additionally, each algorithm has optimization parameters.

-Refer to the respective papers for details on each parameter.

-[^marzo2019]: Marzo, Asier, and Bruce W. Drinkwater.
-"Holographic acoustic tweezers."
-Proceedings of the National Academy of Sciences 116.1 (2019): 84-89.

-[^plasencia2020]: Plasencia, Diego Martinez, et al. "GS-PAT: high-speed multi-point sound-fields for phased arrays of transducers."
-ACM Transactions on Graphics (TOG) 39.4 (2020): 138-1.

-[^levenberg1944]: Levenberg, Kenneth.
-"A method for the solution of certain non-linear problems in least squares."
-Quarterly of applied mathematics 2.2 (1944): 164-168.

-[^marquardt1963]: Marquardt, Donald W. "An algorithm for least-squares estimation of nonlinear parameters."
-Journal of the society for Industrial and Applied Mathematics 11.2 (1963): 431-441.

-[^madsen2004]: Madsen, Kaj, Hans Bruun Nielsen, and Ole Tingleff.
-"Methods for non-linear least squares problems."
-(2004).

-[^suzuki2021]: Suzuki, Shun, et al. "Radiation Pressure Field Reconstruction for Ultrasound Midair Haptics by Greedy Algorithm with Brute-Force Search."
-IEEE Transactions on Haptics (2021).